oomkarpanditstudent/reqres/README.md

 # reqres
 Repository for Exploring API testing.

-TO DO - Dockerise exection with Docker Compose

 The APIs are automated using Postman and Javascript with Chai Assertions.

 The documentation for APIs is present online here: https://documenter.getpostman.com/view/12108577/T1DmDeNa?version=latest

+Dockerised test exection with Docker Compose

+To Execute Tests with Docker:
+1. docker-compose up

 To Execute Tests: